tonym128/tonym128.github.io/_posts/2019-04-21-building-your-own-game-console.markdown

 **Fixed Point Maths**
-_To get great performance of complex decimal calculations for some of the features below, I impelemented my own library to help with these calcs._
+_To get great performance of complex decimal calculations for some of the features below, I implemented my own library to help with these calcs._